DarkShadowFT/Payment-Management-System/README.md

 ## REST APIs

-Explore the user-friendly REST APIs provided by the Payment System Gateway for seamless payment management.
+Explore the user-friendly REST APIs provided by the Payment Management System for seamless payment management.

 ### Banks